Kavex/CircleLauncherButtons/README.md

-This is my own personal button configuration with only the programs I am using.
-If you would like the custom version then please go to [Circle Launcher 2.11 (Custom Verison)](https://github.com/Kavex/CircleLauncherButtons/archive/Custom-Launcher.zip)
+This is a photoshop template for making your own button.

+Make sure you edit the following in Style 1.ini

+ButtonImage=Name

+LeftMouseUpAction=#Name#

+Also don't forget to add the program to Variables.inc